 Believe it or not, light is the most important time cue for resetting your circadian clock.
 Managing when you see and avoid light is critical to adapting to new time zones quickly.
 The right light exposure at the right time can significantly accelerate your adaptation.
 Seeing light at the wrong time will make your jet lag worse.
 It’s really all about timing and figuring out the balance based on your sleep pattern, chronotype, and itinerary.
 Factoring in all these variables the app claims to create the perfect bespoke plan for you.

 The plan will tell you when to look at bright light and when to avoid it.
 It will also give you notes on when to drink caffeine and when not to.
 Plus, it gives you directions for when to nap and sleep along your journey.
-For those who need it, the app also give pointers on when to use melatonin.
+For those who need it, the app also give pointers on when to use melatonin and other products for sleep.

 I didn’t use melatonin and tried to follow the app as closely as possible but it wasn’t always easy.